jmccreight/wrf_hydro_tests/README.md

 linux distribution.
 The requirements are bash, python3, and the dependencies of the WRF-Hydro model.
-It has been run on Docker and on Chyenne (using qsub requires the wrf\_hydro\_tools repository at this time) and is meant to be highly protable between different environments.
-Example usages on both Docker and Cheyenne are provided in the examples directory.
+It has been run on Docker and on Chyenne (using qsub requires the wrf\_hydro\_tools repository at this time) and is meant to be highly portable between different environments.
+Example usages on both Docker and Cheyenne are provided in the `examples/` directory.

 # Overview / Definitions #